Voting Record — Brooks Newmark MP, Braintree (11443)

 Commons29 Nov 2007European Union — Asylum policy should remain under control of the British government — rejected tellayeaye Teller

-18 Jul 2007Stopped being a member of the Treasury Committee
+17 Jul 2007Stopped being Member, Treasury Committee

 Commons12 Jul 2007Orders of the Day — Clause 19 — power to award foundation degrees tellayeaye Teller